vuw-research-computing/raapoi-docs/docs/faq.md

     - OpenMP is a multiprocessing library is often used for programs on shared memory systems.
 Shared memory describes systems which share the memory between all processing units (CPU cores), so that each process can access all data on that system.

-    - If your job requires more than the default available memory per core (32GB/node gives 2 GB/core for 16 core nodes and 1.6GB for 20 core nodes) you should adjust this need with the following command: `#SBATCH --mem-per-cpu=4GB`.
-When doing this, the batch system will automatically allocate 8 cores or less per node.
+    - If your job requires more than the default available memory per core (2GB/core on a 256 core node) you should adjust this need with the following command: `#SBATCH --mem-per-cpu=10GB`.
+When doing this, the batch system will automatically allocate 50 cores or less per node (for a 500GB node).

 * *How do I request a whole node?*